Ōrākei Basin: Geology

+Chronology

+An accurate chronology exists over the last glacial cycle between about 9500 and 130,000 BP as a result of two cores taken of lake sediment in 2016.
+The stratigraphy has been validated against multiple dating standards (radiocarbon ages, tephrochronology, argon-argon-dated eruption ages, luminescence dating (post-infrared–infrared stimulated luminescence, pIR-IRSL), and the Laschamp event.
+New ages, consistent with other determinations, in all but the case of the Okareka tephra, were obtained for 14 basaltic, 18 andesitic and eight rhyolitic tephra horizons.
+Tephra studies, including compositional analysis, have defined the major recent Taupō Volcanic Zone eruptions where ash reached Auckland (see timeline on this page which also shows changes in type of lake, its oxygenation and climate with more detail in references).
+A particularly thick deposit of 300 mm is from the Rotoehu tephra from the Rotoiti eruption of the Ōkataina Caldera.
+This gives a slightly earlier time on analysis of 45,100 ± 3,300 years ago than the usual consensus now of 47,400 ± 3,000 years ago.

 History

 A railway line (the North Island Main Trunk, branded as the Eastern Line for suburban services) runs through the north side of the basin.
 The railway runs along a causeway embankment which was constructed in the 1920s and created a barrier between the Ōrākei Basin and the rest of the Waitematā Harbour.
 This allows for the basin to be kept full, even during surrounding low tides.
 The embankment has control gates to allow the scheduled flushing and re-filling of water in the basin.
+As such, despite being a tidal lagoon, it is popular for watersports.

+Amenities

+A public walking track circles the basin.